hclimente/hclimente.github.io/_posts/2017-11-04-finding-similar-items.md

 ## Shingling

 The first step is representing the documents as sets.
-A $$k$$-shingle of a document is the set on any substring of length $$k$$ that appears in the document.
+A $$k$$-shingle of a document is the set of any substring of length $$k$$ that appears in the document.
 Or, instead of directly using substrings as shingles, we can apply a hash function that maps strings of length $$k$$ to a number of buckets, representing the data more compactly while conserving most of the information.
 This is possible because many of the possible shingles might never appear i.e. we are mapping documents to a mostly-empty space.
 So it's possible to map every shingle the lower dimensionality space represented by the buckets.

 The choice of $$k$$ is not trivial, and mostly depends on how long are usually the documents we are dealing with.
 Hence, $$k$$ must be chosen so that the probability of any given shingle appearing in any given document is low: the longer the average document, the higher the $$k$$ of choice.